sayzlim/sayzlim.github.io/source/_posts/2012-01-13-sync-icloud-contacts-calendar-snow-leopard.md

 	p03-contactsws.icloud.com/co/mecard/?dsid=1325673149

-From the image above, my iCloud ID would be __1325673149__ and my data are stored in server __p03__.
+From the image above, my iCloud ID is __1325673149__ and my data are stored in server __p03__.
 Note down what you’ve found out because we’ll need these information later while setting up iCloud on iCal and Address Book.

 ### Syncing iCal
 Run iCal and choose __iCal -&gt; Preferences…__ from menu bar.
 Pick __Accounts Tab__ and click on the small plus sign at the bottom left.
 Fill in your iCloud email address and password.